kris2026uk/LIS624/MySQL.md

- Instructions for Downloading and using MySQL
+ #Instructions for Downloading and using MySQL

+MySQL is an integral part of the LAMP stack.
+It is neccessary for....

+The first step is to ensure that the current software is updated, so use the following commands to check for updates and update if neccessary:

+**sudo apt update**
+**sudo apt upgrade**

- For downloading the METAVERSION sudo apt install mysql-server
+ For downloading the METAVERSION use the following command:

- To download the policy: apt policy mysql-server
-And checking the version of MySQL- mysql --version
+ **sudo apt install mysql-server**

+ Use the following commands to download the policy and see the version of MySQL:

+ **apt policy mysql-server**

+ **mysql --version**

-Then Check the status of the program- systemctl status mysql
+Then Check the status of the program to ensure that is installed and running by using the following command:

+**systemctl status mysql**

-This is an important step! making it -- sudo mysql_secure_installation When requested this is what we want for the secure install:
+This is an important step!
+making it -- sudo mysql_secure_installation
+ When requested this is what we want for the secure install:
  Validate passwords: Y
  Password validation policy: 0 (zero) for LOW